CorvusPrudens/corvusite-min/site/blog/death.md

 relief.
 The protagonist came to realize how precious his relationships were and started depending on others.
 As Miura changed, so did Berserk.[^1]

-[^1]: Miura laid out the story back in the '90s, so his aging didn't change the big things.
+[^1]: Miura laid out the story back in the '90s, so his aging likely didn't change the big things.

 <DotBreak />

 Berserk is dripping in tension.
-Yet, near the end, the most tense experience I had was wondering whether Miura had managed to resolve at least part of the narrative before his death.
+Yet, near the end, the most tense experience I had was wondering whether Miura had gotten to the part I cared about before his death.

-It's not very often that I experience this kind of extra-narrative tension.
+I don't usually experience this kind of extra-narrative tension.
-Most things you could consume exist already in their entirety: old movies, game series, books -- even TV shows are released all at once these days.
+Most things you can consume already exist in their entirety: old movies, game series, books -- even TV shows are released all at once these days.
 And even if a story is incomplete, I can take some comfort in knowing that someday, probably, the original creator will triumphantly return